-Specify the following: (a) the entities that are designated as an OHCDS and how these entities qualify for designation as an OHCDS; (b) the procedures for direct provider enrollment when a provider does not voluntarily agree to contract with a designated OHCDS; (c) the method(s) for assuring that participants have free choice of qualified providers when an OHCDS arrangement is employed, including the selection of providers not affiliated with the OHCDS; (d) the method(s) for assuring that providers that furnish services under contract with an OHCDS meet applicable provider qualifications under the waiver; (e) how it is assured that OHCDS contracts with providers meet applicable requirements; and, (f) how financial accountability is assured when an OHCDS arrangement is used:

-(a) Supports Coordination organizations can apply to become OHCDS entities for the Adult Autism Waiver services of Community Transition Services, Assistive Technology, Home Modifications, Transportation, and/or Vehicle Modifications.
+Specify the following: (a) the entities that are designated as an OHCDS and how these entities qualify for designation as an OHCDS; (b) the procedures for direct provider enrollment when a provider does not voluntarily agree to contract with a designated OHCDS; (c) the method(s) for assuring that participants have free choice of qualified providers when an OHCDS arrangement is employed, including the selection of providers not affiliated with the OHCDS; (d) the method(s) for assuring that providers that furnish services under contract with an OHCDS meet applicable provider qualifications under the waiver; (e) how it is assured that OHCDS contracts with providers meet applicable requirements; and, (f) how financial accountability is assured when an OHCDS arrangement is used: (a) Supports Coordination organizations can apply to become OHCDS entities for the Adult Autism Waiver services of Community Transition Services, Assistive Technology, Home Modifications, Transportation, American Sign Language (ASL)-English Interpreter Service, and/or Vehicle Modifications.
 Supports Coordination organizations qualify for OHCDS designation because they provide Supports Coordination as a direct service.
-Specialized Skill Development agencies can apply to become OHCDS entities for the Adult Autism Waiver service of Assistive Technology, Transportation, Home Modifications, and/or Vehicle Modifications.
+Specialized Skill Development agencies can apply to become OHCDS entities for the Adult Autism Waiver service of Assistive Technology, Transportation, Home Modifications, American Sign Language (ASL)-English Interpreter Service, and/or Vehicle Modifications.
 Specialized Skill Development agencies qualify for OHCDS designation because they provide Specialized Skill Development as a direct service.
-Supported Employment agencies can apply to become OHCDS entities for the Adult Autism Waiver service of Transportation.
+Supported Employment agencies can apply to become OHCDS entities for the Adult Autism Waiver service of Assistive Technology, Transportation, Home Modifications, American Sign Language (ASL)-English Interpreter Service, and/or Vehicle Modifications.
+Specialized Skill Development agencies qualify for OHCDS designation because they provide Specialized Skill Development as a direct service.
+Supported Employment agencies can apply to become OHCDS entities for the Adult Autism Waiver services of American Sign Language (ASL)-English Interpreter Service and Transportation.
 Supported Employment agencies qualify for OHCDS designation because they provide Supported Employment as a direct service.